Michelino Sunseri

 Michelino Sunseri is an ultrarunner from Kings Beach, California.
 Sunseri has been a professional ultramarathoner since 2018.
-He is currently sponsored by The North Face.

 In September 2025, he was convicted, in federal court, of violating 36 CFR § 2.1(b) regarding shortcuts and hiking restrictions, during his 2024 record summit of Grand Teton at Grand Teton National Park; in November, he was pardoned by President Donald Trump.